id-fa/hangousuihan-php/README.md

 # hangousuihan-php (English)

-An unofficial PHP CLI port of [hangousuihan](https://dyama.org/hangousuihan/).
+An unofficial PHP CLI port of [hangousuihan](https://dyama.org/hangousuihan/), based on the UNIX version.
+It ports the archive extraction, image resizing, filename sanitization, and ZIP repackaging functionality.

-A utility that extracts image archives (ZIP, 7Z, RAR, LZH), resizes images, sanitizes filenames, and repackages them into ZIP files.
+Grayscale conversion, rotation, flipping, level adjustment, and various filter features from the original are not implemented.
+On the other hand, this port includes the following features not found in the original:

+- Strips Unicode characters not present in SJIS (CP932) from filenames
+- Recursively extracts nested archives (archives within archives)

 ## Requirements